oceansach/expirypulse-tools/README.md

 ## About ExpiryPulse

 [ExpiryPulse](https://expirypulse.dev) is a credential expiry tracking and notification tool for IT teams and sysadmins.
-Track SSL certificates, API keys, client secrets, and any credential with an expiry date — manage them with your team, assign owner per credential and get notified via email/Slack/Teams before something breaks.
+Track SSL certificates, API keys, client secrets, and any credential with an expiry date.
+Manage them with your team, assign owner per credential and get notified via email/Slack/Teams before something breaks.

 Free tier available.
 No enterprise contract required.